aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

-Here, **Country, Age and Salary are the Input variables** used to predict the **target variable - ProductPurchase**.
+Here, **Country, Age, and Salary are the Input variables** used to predict the **target variable - ProductPurchase**.

 ### Separate Input and Target Variables

-* We separate the dataset into two new datasets one with input variables - X (Country, Age and Salary) and the other with target variable - y (ProductPurchase).
+* We separate the dataset into two new datasets, one with input variables - X (Country, Age, and Salary) and the other with the target variable - y (ProductPurchase).
 * Adding a snippet from that we used in [our ﬁrst model building exercise](https://github.com/dphi-official/First\_ML\_Model/blob/master/ML\_with\_titanic\_data.ipynb).

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_f58900f01f704dd388c2de31e5a3a0ee.png)

-* We’ll now split the x dataset into two separate sets — X\_train and X\_test.
+* We'll now split the x dataset into two sets — X\_train and X\_test.
-* Similarly, we’ll split the dataset y into two sets as well — y\_train and y\_test.
+* Similarly, we'll split the dataset y into two sets — y\_train and y\_test.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_8bd3c4ab38f742eab2d425124460345a.png)